casedrene/Capstone-Project/CapstoneProjectReport.md

 colnames(freqc_tb) <- c("word", "frq")
 ```

-The order of words is set to be same as in the data frame and a par plot is created using `ggplot2` package.
+The order of words is set to be same as in the data frame and a bar plot is created using `ggplot2` package.

 ``` r
 #word column ordered as in data frame